ShipBob has better ease of use and functionality, while ShipMonk has better integrations with ecommerce platforms and marketplaces.

-*Calculated based on the total numbers of reviews of each company currently available on G2, Capterra, Shopify App Store, and Trustpilot.
+*Calculated based on the average rating and total numbers of reviews currently available on G2, Capterra, Shopify App Store, and Trustpilot.

 These capabilities are supported by its robust warehouse network that spans six countries.
 It leads the pack in SMB ecommerce fulfillment by offering enterprise-level infrastructure and services to businesses of all sizes—while remaining highly affordable.

-ShipMonk is the better fulfillment service for a few specific use-cases.
-Amazon-focused sellers, multichannel sellers planning to branch out to new marketplaces, and ecommerce newcomers in need of high-level support would find their best fit with the provider.
+ShipMonk is the better order fulfillment and shipping service for Amazon-focused sellers, multichannel sellers planning to branch out to new marketplaces, and crowdfunding projects.

 To learn more about this service, read our ShipMonk review.